tradecloud/tradecloud-docs-api-v2/shipment/buyer/receive-shipment-event.md

 * `despatchAdviceNumber`: the unique despatch advice number as provided by the supplier
 * `despatchAdviceLinePosition` the position in the despatch advice as provided by the supplier.
 The position is unique within the despatch advice and immutable.
-* `despatchQuantity` the scheduled or despatched quantity of this purchase order line or delivery schedule position.
+* `despatchQuantity` the despatched quantity of this purchase order line or delivery schedule position.
 * `backorderQuantity`: the backorder quantity of this purchase order line or delivery schedule position.

 ### Shipment line meta information
 * `lastUpdatedAt`: local date and time at which the shipment line was last updated in Tradecloud.
 A line has been changed if the line.lastUpdatedAt is equal to the shipment.lastUpdatedAt